Easy Recipes for Marathon Runners

 Eating for marathon training doesn’t have to be stressful.
 These easy recipes will help boost your recovery and ensure you’re eating a variety of easy meals to boost performance.

-As marathon training continues to ramp up, I know quick, easy dinners will become more and more important.
 So, I thought putting together a list of EASY, QUICK recipes would be helpful not only for me, but for others who are looking for an eating plan for marathon training.

 Many of these are perfectly aligned with our sports nutrition course recommendations for fueling well, too!